nickhuber/website/content/pages/about-me.rst

 networks, possibly related to some previous work at an SD-WAN vendor or from my focus on network programming at BCIT.

-I currently work at Tucows_, as a software engineer for `Ting Internet`_.

 Gaming
 -------